More <

 However, there are many unknowns in male infertility.
 Further testing may be needed if abnormalities are found.

-Many of these problems are treatable.
+Many of the causes of male infertility are treatable.

 Risks